mamedev/docs/source/basicuse/gettingstarted.rst

 If you want to dive right in and skip the command line, there's a nice graphical way to use MAME without the need to download and set up a front end.
 Simply start MAME with no parameters, by doubleclicking the **mame.exe** file or running it directly from the command line.
 If you're looking to harness the full power of MAME, keep reading further.

+On Macintosh OS X and \*nix-based platforms, please be sure to set your font up to match your locale before starting, otherwise you may not be able to read the text due to missing glyphs.

 If you are a new MAME user, you could find this emulator a bit complex at first.
 Let's take a moment to talk about softlists, as they can simplify matters quite a bit.
 If the content you are trying to play is a documented entry on one of the MAME softlists, starting the content is as easy as

     **mame.exe** *<system>* *<software>*